ajshephard/fortax-library/README.md

 ```
 call FORTAX_calcNetInc(sys, fam, net)
 ```
 The components of `net` would then typically be used with some user-supplied routine (for example, to calculate the utility associated with different labour supply alternatives).
-If we wish to summarise all the components in `net` we can use `FORTAX_net_desc`.
+For example, net (disposable) income is `net%tu%dispinc` If we wish to summarise all the components in `net` (which will also list all variable names) we can use `FORTAX_net_desc`.
 ```
 call FORTAX_net_desc(net)
 ```